balderdashy/sails-docs/concepts/Helpers/ExampleHelper.md

 A few more notes about the example `getRecentUsers()` helper above:

 > * Many of the fields such as `description` and `friendlyName` are not strictly required but are immensely helpful in keeping the code maintainable, especially when sharing the helper across multiple apps.
 > * The `noUsersFound` exit may or may not be helpful, depending on your app.
-If you want to always perform some specific action whenever no users were returned (for example, redirecting to a different page), this exit would be a good idea.
+If you always want to perform a specific action when no users are returned (for example, redirecting to a different page), this exit would be a good idea.
 On the other hand, if you simply want to tweak some text in a view based on whether or not users were returned, it might be better to just have the `success` exit and check the `length` of the returned array in your action or view code.

 <docmeta name="displayName" value="Example helper">